 - 10 Healthy Homemade Seasoning Mixes to Spice Up Your Pantry

 - Everything But the Bagel Seasoning

 - Homemade Italian Spice Mix

 - Homemade Ranch Seasoning Mix

 Homemade Blackened Seasoning recipe

-- Combine the smoked paprika, garlic powder, onion powder, cayenne pepper, oregano, thyme, salt and pepper.
+- Combine the smoked paprika, garlic powder, onion powder, cayenne pepper, oregano, salt and pepper.
 Mix well.